shemminger/azure-testbed/README.md

  - AZURE_LOCATION where to put the resources (defaults to westus).
  - AZURE_SKU machine type for the network hosts (defaults to D8s_v3)
  - AZURE_SSH_KEY - the public key file to see the bastion host with (defaults to .ssh/id_rsa.pub)
+ - AZURE_TEST_COUNT - the number of VM's in the test network

 ## Customizing